 Line the slow cooker with a disposable liner or spray with non-stick spray.
 For these slow cooker pork chops, you will want to use thick pork chops.
 Sprinkle both sides of the pork chop with the seasoning of your choice.
-I used garlic pepper and a little creole seasoning to give it a little kick, but you can season with whatever you like.
+I used garlic pepper and a little creole seasoning to give it a little kick, but you can season it with whatever you like.
 Then just add the condensed mushroom soup, chopped onions, and sliced mushrooms to the slow cooker and you are good to go.

 If you’re not a fan of condensed soups try using this Condensed Cream Soup Substitute, which is extremely easy to make and can be frozen for future use.

 For a baked version, check out these Creamy Mushroom Pork Chops.

 - garlic pepper or seasoning of your choice, to taste